Skip to content

 }

-save / update / create (without -or-die) return False on validation failure instead of raising — inspect .errors on the record to see what went wrong.
+save / update / create (without -bang) return False on validation failure instead of raising — inspect .errors on the record to see what went wrong.
 See Persistence for the full quiet-vs-loud breakdown.

 X::ReadOnlyRecord